 group.weights

 THIS OPTION DOES NOT AUTOMATICALLY WEIGHT ALL CALCULATIONS.
 This is mostly to be used with group and group.long = FALSE, and while it's more flexible than that, you've gotta read this to figure out how else to use it.
 That's why I gave it the weird name.
 Set this to a vector of weights, or a string representing a column name with weights.
-If summ is not customized, this will replace 'mean(x)' and 'sd(x)' with the equivalent weighted versions 'weighted.mean(x, w = wts)' and 'weighted.sd(x, w = wts)' It will also add weights to the default group.test tests.
+If summ is not customized, this will replace 'mean(x)' and 'sd(x)' with the equivalent weighted versions 'weighted.mean(x, w = wts)' and 'weighted.sd(x, w = wts)' (with type = 'frequency' by default).
+It will also add weights to the default group.test tests.
 This will not add weights to any other calculations, or to any custom group.test weights (although you can always do that yourself by customizing summ and passing in weights with this argument-the weights can be referred to in your function as wts).
 This is generally intended for things like post-matching balance tables.
 If you specify a column name, that column will be removed from the rest of the table, so if you want it to be kept, specify this as a numeric vector instead.
 If you have a variable in your data called 'wts' that will mess the use of this option up, I recommend changing that.

 col.breaks